audiocable/buildaverse-frontend/devlog.md

 ### May 3, 2022
 `ID:002` `author:tor` `date:2022-05-02`\
 Continued work on dark version of theme, began work on navbar.
+Good progress made on topnav: Logo, search bar, notification icons with little red notification indicators, money icons, user with profile picture and dropdown menu.
+Hover effects for all items.
+No mobile compatiblity yet.